D.M.B.: Background

 "D.M.B." is an abbreviation for "dat's my bitch", referring to Rihanna, whom ASAP Rocky has been dating since 2020.
 The song was first previewed in June 2021, from a commercial for Klarna.
 In July of that year, Rocky and Rihanna were seen shooting a music video for the song in a Bronx neighborhood.

 Composition and lyrics

 In the first verse, ASAP Rocky recounts the history of his romantic relationship with Rihanna, admitting he initially thought it would be short-lived.
-He mentions them sharing clothes with each other and Rihanna feeding his friends, while also supposedly referencing to R&B singer and Rihanna's ex-boyfriend Chris Brown and their highly publicized domestic violence case: "I don't beat my bitch, I need my bitch / She clean my crib, she feed my friends / She keep my secret, she keep my fridge packed, my freezer lit".
+He mentions them sharing clothes with each other and Rihanna feeding his friends, while also supposedly referencing R&B singer and Rihanna's ex-boyfriend Chris Brown and their highly publicized domestic violence case: "I don't beat my bitch, I need my bitch / She clean my crib, she feed my friends / She keep my secret, she keep my fridge packed, my freezer lit".
 The second verse finds Rocky rapping in pitched-up vocals about Rihanna's riches and his dreams of taking her to the Bronx.
 The song also utilizes the chopped and screwed qualities that defined Rocky's early catalog; in the latter half of the song, the instrumental switches to "deeper experimental production containing a psychedelic twist".